RMHogervorst/scheduling_r_scripts/README.md

 Yes please open an issue or pull request to fix mistakes!
 For additions I would like an issue first to determine if they are within scope.

 You spelled CRAN wrong!
-Distinguish between CRAN the Compehensive R Archive Network and CRON (stands for chonometer or something. the tool in unixes that you can use to schedule things).
+Distinguish between CRAN the Comprehensive R Archive Network and CRON (stands for chronometer or something. the tool in unixes that you can use to schedule things).

 # Reuse / licencing of this work
-This text is licenced as CC BY 4.0 (creative commons attribiion 4.0 international).
+This text is licensed as CC BY 4.0 (creative commons attribution 4.0 international).
 You are free to copy and redistribute the material in any medium or format, and to adapt, remix transform and build upon it, even commercially.
 Just give me credit.
-See Licence file for more info.
+See License file for more info.